yegor256/blog/_drafts/_data.md

 }
 {% endhighlight %}

-Less code, easier to write and read!
+My point is that since we are already using classes as collections of functions, let's make it more convenient.
+In some applications even namespaces won't be needed, just global functions, as in C/C++.

 ## Full Access to Private Attributes and Methods

 In order to access a private attribute or a method of an object from outside we have to use [Reflection API](https://docs.oracle.com/javase/tutorial/reflect/).
-It's not so difficult, but takes a few lines of code, which are not so easy to read and understand.
-I'm suggesting to allow any object to access any attributes and methods of another object, but if they are private, the compiler will give a warning.
+It's not so difficult, but takes a few lines of code, which are not so easy to read and understand:

+{% highlight java %}
+class Point {
+  private int x;
+  private int y;
+}
+Point point = new Point();
+Field field = point.getClass().getDeclaredField("x");
+field.setAccessible(true);
+int x = (int) field.get(point);
+{% endhighlight %}

+I'm suggesting to allow any object to access any attributes and methods of another object:

+{% highlight java %}
+Point point = new Point();
+int x = point.x;
+{% endhighlight %}

+Of course, if they are private, the compiler will issue a warning.
 At compile time you simply ignore the warning and move on.
 If you really care about encapsulation, pay attention to the warning and do something else.
-But in most cases programmers will ignore it, since they would use Reflection anyway.
+But in most cases programmers will ignore it, since they would use Reflection API anyway.

 ## NULL by Default

-It would be convenient to let call constructors and methods with an incomplete set of arguments.
+It would be convenient to let us call constructors and methods with an incomplete set of arguments.
 The arguments we don't provide will be set to `null` by default.
 Also, when a method has to return something, but there is no `return` statement, Java has to return `null`.
 This is almost exactly how